azurecitadel/azurecitadel.github.io/workshops/terraform/lab7.md

 * Run `terraform plan`

+You should see in the plan output that all of the resources that are now in the module will be deleted and recreated.

+**DO NOT RUN A TERRAFORM APPLY!!**

-You should see that all of the resources that are now in the module will be deleted and recreated.
-They have essentially all been renamed, with the resources prefixed with `module.terraform.` and we can use that to manipulate the terraform.tfstate file.
+Those resources have essentially all been renamed, with the resources prefixed with `module.terraform.` and we can use that to manipulate the terraform.tfstate file.
+This givesw us an opportunity to ontroduce another command to manage state effectively.

+## Refactoring module resources in a state file

 We can refactor the Terraform IDs for those resources using the `terraform state mv` command.
 This is a very flexible tool that can selectively extract resources from one state file into another.
 Run `terraform state mv --help` to check the help page for it.

 * Run the loop below to rename the resources in our existing state file